Take care of all of your senior needs at one time and place:

-- After you complete the Piper Center’s First Destination (see below), you will pay for your cap and gown at GradFest and take them with you.
+- After you complete the Piper Center’s Class of 2018 Survey (see below), you will pay for your cap and gown at GradFest and take them with you.

 Piper Center for Vocation and Career

 Help us help you with your transition to post-college life by completing the Class of 2018 Survey survey.
 Piper Center staff members will be available with information about “next steps” after you walk across the stage on Commencement Day.
 When your survey is complete, you will receive your cap and gown.

-The Financial Aid Office will be at GradFest with information for students who have borrowed Federal (Stafford and Perkins) loans during their years at St. Olaf.
-When students graduate they are required to complete exit counseling for the Stafford and Perkins loans.
+The Financial Aid Office will be at GradFest with information for students who have borrowed Federal (Direct and Perkins) loans during their years at St. Olaf.
+When students graduate they are required to complete exit counseling for the Direct and Perkins loans.
 Information will be provided on how to complete the online exit counseling.
 Information also will be provided on loan repayment and loan consolidation.
 Loan information will not be specific to a particular borrower.
 The information will be general information meant for anyone who has borrowed.
 Find information about your student loans here.

 St. Olaf Fund

 Meet with your Senior Giving Campaign representative and make your pledge and give to your class gift.
 Learn more information about the Senior Giving Campaign.

 Learn about requesting transcripts.

 Student Activities Committee

-SAC will provide information about Senior Days and be selling wristbands ($20 – cash, Ole Card, check, and credit card accepted).
+SAC will provide information about Senior Days and be selling wristbands ($25 – cash, Ole Dollars, check, and credit card accepted).
 This is also your change to cast your vote for the professor who will deliver “The Last Lecture.”